 The results of that code generated this in SQL.
 This resembles the T619, with fewer fields just to demonstrate the concept.

 Once that section was working, I then moved on to what would make that fit in the larger file, i.e. the T619 section fits inside a Submission section.
 So, I took that script above and placed it inside another SELECT statement, within brackets.
-I’ve italicized the part that was already there, and bold, non-italic text is what’s new.
+Line 1, and the last 2 lines are new code, the rest is the same code as before placed in the new code.

 SELECT